 Food security is a complex sustainable development issue, linked to health through malnutrition, but also to sustainable economic development, environment, and trade.
-Issues such as whether households get enough food, how it is distributed within the household and whether that food fulfils the nutrition needs of all members of the household is an ongoing problem in developing countries.
+Issues such as whether household’s population get enough food, how it is distributed within the household and whether that food fulfils the nutrition needs of all members of the household is an ongoing problem in developing countries.
 An International Civil Agency employed a Major Consulting Firm to analyze food insecurity in developing countries and cultivate a system that enables an economy to prepare for and halt possible food insecurity.

 Household Economy Analysis divides the area under consideration into Livelihood Zones (LZs).
 A LZ is defined as an area within which, people of the same socioeconomic status make their livings in about the same way (e.g. small land hold farming, or nomadic herding, etc.).
 The population is then divided into socioeconomic levels, called Wealth Bands (WBs) (e.g. very poor, poor, middle, and better off).
-By using historical data about the existing population, as well as field work conducted by a partner firm, the consultants were able to build out a System Dynamics model of how cash and food flowed into and out of a typical household in each WB.
+By using historical data about the existing population, as well as field work conducted by a partner firm, the consultants were able to build out a System Dynamics population simulation model showing how cash and food flowed into and out of a typical household in each WB.

-Food Security Risk Index
+Population Simulation Model — Food Security Risk Index

-The research allowed for the exploration of a variety of aid distribution methodologies which ultimately is utilized by the Agency to battle probable food insecurity.
+The research allowed for the exploration of a variety of aid distribution methodologies which ultimately is utilized by the Agency to battle food insecurity.